 10. New Year — China

 Chinese New Year (also called Spring Festival) is the biggest holiday of the year in China and other large communities of Chinese throughout the world.
 Although the celebrations in the U.S. generally last a few days, those in China last up to 13 days.
 The festivities include special foods (dumplings or “jiaozi”), dragon dances, fireworks and religious rituals that draw from a combination of Confucian, Buddhist and Taoist traditions.
 This is the most important family holiday for most Chinese.
 People buy new clothes and give little red envelopes or “hongbao” containing cash — to children, in particular.
-This year the holiday, based on the lunar calendar, begins on Feb.
-16.
+In 2019 the holiday, based on the lunar calendar, begins on Feb.
+5.

 11. Three Kings Day — Spain and Puerto Rico